 Copenhagen has an incinerator with a ski slope on the roof.
 It’s an attraction.
 The plant handles waste from 600,000 residents and 68,000 businesses, generates electricity for 60,000 homes, and heats 100,000 households.
 It’s genuinely impressive.

-Now — is incineration perfect?
+Is incineration perfect?
 No. There are real debates about carbon emissions, dioxin output, and whether it undercuts recycling incentives.
 Denmark is actually closing seven incinerators because they’ve become so reliant on burning that it’s killed their recycling momentum.
-Fair point.
 The EU is pulling funding for new ones.
-Also fair.
 Nothing about this problem is clean.

-But here’s the thing I keep getting stuck on: we’ve got thousands of landfills venting methane, leaching chemicals into groundwater, and eating up land — and we’re not even having a serious national conversation about alternatives.
-Not burning for energy.
-Not expanded composting infrastructure.
-Not mandatory producer responsibility laws that put the cost of packaging disposal back on the people who made the packaging.
+What I keep getting stuck on is that we’ve got thousands of landfills venting methane, leaching chemicals into groundwater, and eating up land — and there’s no serious national conversation about alternatives.
+Not burning for energy, not expanded composting infrastructure, not mandatory producer responsibility laws that put the cost of packaging disposal back on the people who made the packaging.

-Some people hear ‘incineration’ and the conversation ends.
-And I get it — every incinerator ever proposed has been planned for a lower-income neighborhood, because that’s how industrial siting works in this country, and that’s a real and legitimate concern.
-But the alternative isn’t ‘we just keep trucking it to Ohio.’
+Some people hear “incineration” and the conversation ends.
+I get it — every incinerator ever proposed has been planned for a lower-income neighborhood, because that’s how industrial siting works in this country, and that’s a real and legitimate concern.
+But the alternative isn’t “we just keep trucking it to Ohio.”
 The alternative has to be something.

 You know what Florida is doing with wastewater now?
 They’re cleaning sewage water and routing it back into the drinking supply.
 Not because they want to.
 Because they’ve run out of options.
 The aquifers are depleted, the population keeps growing, and the water has to come from somewhere.